thepranaygupta/Data-Structures-and-Algorithms/CONTRIBUTING.md

 **15.** Voila!
 You have made a PR to the Data-Structures-and-Algorithms project.
 Sit back and relax while your PR is reviewed by the maintainers.

-In case of any help, please free to contact me [here](https://bio.link/thepranaygupta).
+In case you need any help, please feel free to contact me [here](https://bio.link/thepranaygupta).